Yang Hyang-ja: Political career

 Yang was recruited by then-party leader Moon Jae-in in late 2015.
 She resigned from Samsung in December 2015 for her political career which began in 2016 when she officially became member of Democratic Party and later nominee for Gwangju constituency at the 2016 general election.
 After losing her election, Yang continued her commitment to politics.
 She was one of five elected members of Supreme Council of party for two years before resigning for the president of the NHI in August 2018.
 After serving as the first woman president of the NHI for a year, she resigned for the upcoming 2020 election.

 In 2020 general election, Yang defeated six-term parliamentarian Chun Jung-bae becoming the only woman representing a district in Honam region.
 She is expected to join her party's Supreme Council again as she is the only woman running for this post and at least one woman should be elected.
 In August 2020 she re-joined the Supreme Council receiving fifth most votes.

 In September newly elected leader of her party, Lee Nak-yon, appointed Yang and Han Jeoung-ae as the co-deputy chair of party's K-New Deal Committee led by party floor leader Kim Tae-nyeon.
 From September she also chairs party's task force for economy and people's livelihood.

-On July 15, 2021, Yang was expelled from the Democratic Party for her handling of sexual misconduct in her office.
+On 15 July 2021, Yang was expelled from the Democratic Party for her handling of sexual misconduct in her office.
 A female employee of Yang's regional office in Gwangju complained of sexual harassment by Yang's cousin, who also worked at the office.
 Yang then inflicted second punishment by gaslighting the victim, ignoring the complaints, and denying the situation in interviews.

+In June 2023, Yang introduced the launch of her own political party, Hope of Korea.
+Yang has urged the United States to abandon its global semiconductor industry policies.

+In 2025, Yang declared her candidacy in the People Power Party primary for the 2025 South Korean presidential election, but lost in the primaries held by the People Power Party.